KDE/ktimetracker/CONTRIBUTING.md

 ---

-* **desktoplist**: a single typedef for DesktopList used in model/task, dialogs/taskpropertiesdialog, desktoptracker, plannerparser, taskview, timetrackerstorage, timetrackerwidget and main
+* **base/desktoplist**: a single typedef for DesktopList used in model/task, dialogs/taskpropertiesdialog, desktoptracker, plannerparser, taskview, timetrackerstorage, timetrackerwidget and main
-* **desktoptracker**: X11-only feature where tasks only run in certain virtual desktops
+* **base/desktoptracker**: X11-only feature where tasks only run in certain virtual desktops
-* **focusdetector**: X11-only detection for which window is currently active, used in taskview
+* **base/focusdetector**: X11-only detection for which window is currently active, used in taskview
-* **idletimedetector**: uses KIdleTime to store the time spent idling, includes KGuiItem dialog
+* **base/idletimedetector**: uses KIdleTime to store the time spent idling, includes KGuiItem dialog
-* **ktimetrackerutility**: generic collection of utilities to manage locale, time format, errors (used in ktimetrackerwidget)
+* **base/ktimetrackerutility**: generic collection of utilities to manage locale, time format, errors (used in ktimetrackerwidget)
-* **mainwindow**: KXmlGuiWindow with a central widget TimeTrackerWidget, manages X11 window tracking, TrayIcon, and with KActionCollection shortcuts
+* **base/mainwindow**: KXmlGuiWindow with a central widget TimeTrackerWidget, manages X11 window tracking, TrayIcon, and with KActionCollection shortcuts
-* **reportcriteria**: collection of enums and values for exporting backup copies (work reports)
+* **base/reportcriteria**: collection of enums and values for exporting backup copies (work reports)
-* **taskview**: main area where tasks will be listed, initialized by ktimetrackerwidget which is initialized in mainwindow which is initialized in main
+* **base/taskview**: main area where tasks will be listed, initialized by ktimetrackerwidget which is initialized in mainwindow which is initialized in main
-* **timetrackerstorage**: base to save and load **local** iCalendar files
+* **base/timetrackerstorage**: base to save and load **local** iCalendar files
-* **timetrackerwidget**: very large, the container for the taskview, searchline and definitions for KActionCollection actions, as well as most actions from the first screen and menu
+* **base/timetrackerwidget**: very large, the container for the taskview, searchline and definitions for KActionCollection actions, as well as most actions from the first screen and menu, used as parent to generate DBus calls
-* **tray**: simple KStatusNotifierItem and its actions
+* **base/tray**: simple KStatusNotifierItem and its actions
-* **treeviewheadercontextmenu**: used for context menus in taskview, including when clicking the column titles
+* **base/treeviewheadercontextmenu**: used for context menus in taskview, including when clicking the column titles

 ---